 With a CADR/W for pollen of 14.71, taking the top spot again is the Powermatic – PM1250 (get details on Amazon, here).

 The most energy efficient air purifier for pollen, with a style suited more to the home, is the Blueair – Joy S (referred to on Amazon.com as “Blueair Blue Pure 411+ Air Purifier” – see the style, price, etc., on Amazon here).

 With a CADR/W for pollen of 13.94, this air purifier is one of the most energy efficient models for removing pollen from the air.
 It’s also one of the most efficient at removing dust and smoke from the air too.

-Now that we know the most energy efficient air purifiers for the removal of smoke, dust and pollen, let’s take a look at the overall best performers.
+Now that we know the most energy efficient air purifiers for the removal of smoke, dust and pollen, let’s take a look at the overall best performers in 2024.

 To do this, I’ll add the smoke, dust and pollen CADR/W rates together for each air purifier.
 The air purifier with the highest total is the most energy efficient.

-Overall, the most energy efficient air purifier is the Powermatic – PM1250 (get more details on Amazon, here).
+Overall, the most energy efficient air purifier is the Powermatic – PM1250 (get more details, here).

 This shop air purifier features in the highest CADR/W group for all smoke, dust and pollen ratings.